juananmora/mkdocs-sample1/docs/index.md

 [LICENSE]: https://github.com/Andre601/mkdocs-template/blob/master/LICENSE

-# MkDocs Material Template - Jon
+# MkDocs Material Template - Jonast.Gabler/mkdocs-material
 This is a template repository for anyone that wants to use the MkDocs Material Theme.

 ## Getting Started